Where is Samsons Island?

 The Samsons Island Working Board has been successful in working towards the goals using a minimal amount of support from the city’s budget.
 A creative partnership with a local developer restored much of the saline wetlands.
 Funding from local, state and federal grants, as well as private and business donations, also aid the revegetation efforts and facility development.
 However, the key to the success of the project lies in the volunteer commitment.
 Civic clubs, scouting organizations, students from local schools and military and civilian volunteers have invested over 40,000 hours in the restoration efforts.

 How can I get to Samsons Island?

 There is free public boat transportation provided by the City each Sunday, leaving at 1pm.
+It is requested that all passengers meet at the main dock at approximately 3pm for the return trip to the Satellite Beach Fire Department.
+Temporarily suspended due to COVID-19.
 From State Rd.
 518 (Eau Gallie Causeway), turn north on South Patrick Drive and travel to the Satellite Beach Fire Department, 1390 S. Patrick Drive.
 From State Rd.
 404 (Pineda Causeway) use exit #513 then turn right onto S. Patrick Drive.
 Travel to the Satellite Beach Fire Department.
 Park at the Fire Department and walk to the dock on the canal.
 If you are visiting by boat from the Banana River, enter the Grand Canal in Satellite Beach using the canal cut on the north side of Lansing Island or the south canal cut on Tortoise Island.